LiangLouise/pintos_dev_container/README.md

 * Choose `Reopen in Container` in VScode, then you are good to go.

 Note that Clang-Format won't work if your dockerfile or image doesn't have `clang-format`.

+## Formatting

+The formatting style of Pintos as recommended in the [Coding Standards](https://thierrysans.me/CSCC69/projects/WWW/pintos_8.html#SEC138) is GNU style.
+Thus this dev container uses [clang-format](https://clang.llvm.org/docs/ClangFormat.html) to format the source code automatically via. a VSCode extension [Clang-Format](https://marketplace.visualstudio.com/items?itemName=xaver.clang-format).

+You may override the settings in [settings.json](./.vscode/settings.json) to disable formatting on save or change the formatter.
+You may also change the formatting style in the config file [.clang-format](./.clang-format) as your preference.

 ## References